 The term “College” means Gambia College

-The term “student” includes all persons taking courses at the College, either full-time or part-time, pursuing certificate, diploma, Advance/ Higher Diploma, professional courses or extramural classes.
-Persons who withdraw after allegedly violating the Student Code of Conduct, who are not officially enrolled for a particular term but who have a continuous relationship with the College or who have been notified of their acceptance for admissions are considered “students” as are persons who are living in the College Dormitories, although not enrolled in Gambia College.
+The term “student” includes all persons officially taking courses at the College, either full-time or part-time, pursuing certificate, diploma, Advance/ Higher Diploma, professional courses or extramural classes.
+Persons who suspects after allegedly violating certain student code of conduct

+, who are not officially enrolled for a particular term but who have a continuous official relationship with the College or who have been notified of their acceptance for admissions are considered “students”. as are persons who are living in the College Dormitories, although not enrolled in Gambia College.
 The Student Code of Conduct applies at all locations of the College, including the all sites in which the College conducts classes.
 It also applies to student on attachment or posting.

 The term “lecturer/tutors” means any person hired by the College to conduct classroom or teaching activities or who is otherwise considered by the College to be a member of its schools.